Cosmology from UNIONS weak lensing profiles of galaxy clusters: Introduction

 \cite{Roan} investigated the cosmological dependence of $r_{\rm sp}$, and found its variation with \oas, the matter density fraction and initial amplitude of density perturbations, is nearly orthogonal to $S_8=\sigma_8\sqrt{\Omega_{\rm m}/0.3}$, the parameter best constrained by low-redshift tests of the matter distribution such as cosmic shear or cluster abundance.
 This cosmological dependence of $r_{\rm sp}$ comes from its relation to cluster assembly times.
-In cosmologies with low $\Omega_{\rm m}$ and high $\sigma_8$, clusters form earlier \citep{Yuba} and have more time to become dynamically relaxed.
-They provide a deeper potential well for material accreted over the last dynamical time, and thus produce a larger splashback radius and a more extended infall region by late times.
+In cosmologies with low $\Omega_{\rm m}$ and high $\sigma_8$, clusters form earlier \citep{Giocoli2012,Yuba} and have more time to virialise/stabilise by consuming surrounding matter.
+They provide a deeper potential well for material accreted over the last dynamical time, and thus produce a more extended infall region, and less recent accretion as the halos are already stabilised.
+This corresponds to a larger splashback radius at late times \citep{Diemer2_cosmo}.
 The converse is true in cosmologies with high $\Omega_{\rm m}$ and low $\sigma_8$.
-Given the parameter dependence of cluster formation time is almost orthogonal to that of abundance \citep{Yuba}, observing the infall region could be a highly complementary probe of cosmology to existing low-redshift tests. \cite{Mpetha} investigated the prospects for using weak lensing profiles of galaxy clusters to constrain \oas\ for two weak lensing surveys, \textit{Euclid} Wide \citep{Euclid_Wide} and the Ultraviolet Near Infrared Optical Northern Survey\footnote{\url{https://www.skysurvey.cc/}} (UNIONS) (Gwyn et al.~2025, in preparation).
+Given the parameter dependence of cluster formation time is almost orthogonal to that of abundance \citep{Yuba}, observing the infall region could be a highly complementary probe of cosmology to existing low-redshift tests. \cite{Mpetha} investigated the prospects for using weak lensing profiles of galaxy clusters to constrain \oas\ for two weak lensing surveys, \textit{Euclid}-Wide \citep{Euclid_Wide} and the Ultraviolet Near Infrared Optical Northern Survey\footnote{\url{https://www.skysurvey.cc/}} \citep[hereafter UNIONS]{UNIONS_survey}.
 In particular, they developed a new test based on the amplitude of the shear in the infall region, showing that for the full UNIONS lensing survey, it should produce constraints competitive with those from cluster abundance.

 In this work we will conduct the first attempt at such an analysis, comparing the weak lensing profiles of galaxy clusters to a suite of dark matter simulations using different combinations of \oas.
 We make several improvements to the method presented in \cite{Mpetha}: including mis-centering in the fitting of weak lensing profiles, performing a Monte Carlo sampling over the fit parameter space, and adding realistic scatter to the masses of simulated halos to reproduce observational selection effects.
 We explore the challenges of this method, and forecast its potential for present and forthcoming surveys, such as UNIONS combined with a spectroscopic galaxy cluster catalogue of the Dark Energy Spectroscopic Instrument (DESI) survey\footnote{\url{https://www.desi.lbl.gov/}}.